Skip to main content

 Deflection Funnel

-The Deflection funnel visualizes how subscribers move through each stage of the cancellation flow, and where retention efforts succeed or fall short.
-By default, the data is displayed by number of subscriptions but can be switched to view the corresponding revenue values.
+The Deflection funnel shows how subscribers move through each stage of the cancellation flow and where retention efforts succeed or fall short.
+By default, the data is displayed by the number of subscriptions but can be switched to view the corresponding revenue values.

 Basically, the report is a step-by-step breakdown of your configured Cancellation Flow, indicating where customers are retained (they drop the cancellation or accept an offer), where they continue to the next step, and where they complete cancellation.
 The three steps in the chart mirror the flow you configure: the initial benefits pop-up, the exit survey, and any response-based retention offer such as a discount, change-plan prompt, contact-support link, or a simple "no incentive" path.